wolframs/SoulDestroyer/README.md

 Not much.
 It can:
 * Store Wallet info unencrypted in a database on your local disk
-* Request Memo and Aidrop Transactions on the Dev-, Test- and MainNet
+* Request Memo, Transfer and Aidrop Transactions on the Dev-, Test- and MainNet
 * Talk to a local Node Server running the Raydium API for demonstration purposes
 * Change colours and themes (fancy!)
 * Be unclean in many regards